vay3t/crawl/README.md

 # crawl
-Crawler in bash - educational purposes only
+Crawler in bash with curl - educational purposes only

 # Install
 ```